oauth-wg/oauth-selective-disclosure-jwt/main.md

 # JWS-SD Format

 TODO: The holder needs to be able to figure out what the correct raw value was.
+TODO: The holder needs to learn the salts.

 A JWS-SD is a JWT signed using the issuer's private key.
 The following shows an example for a JWS-SD document: